-18. FINANCIAL RISK MANAGEMENT
+17. FINANCIAL RISK MANAGEMENT

-The Company's activities expose it to a variety of financial risks: market risk, which includes interest rate and equity price risks, credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks: market risk, which includes, credit risk, foreign exchange risk and liquidity risk.
 The Fund Manager exerts best efforts to anticipate events that would negatively affect the value of the Company's assets and takes appropriate actions to counter these risks.
 However, there is no guarantee that the strategies will work as intended.
 The policies for managing specific risks are summarized below.